vdsabev/overstate/README.md

 </details>

 ### TypeScript
-Derpy is written in TypeScript, so if you use it you get autocomplete and type checking out of the box.
+Overstate is written in TypeScript, so if you use it you get autocomplete and type checking out of the box.

 Going back to the [Counter](#counter) example:
 ```ts